turingschool/curriculum/source/academy/workshops/intro-to-tdd.markdown

 end
 ```

-Run the tests, and they should be passing.
+Run the tests and they should pass.

 ```plain
 # Running: